ALMaclaine/box-model-book/book/index.md

 By Alessandro Maclaine

 Alessandro Maclaine has been a web developer for three years.
-A UCI Math graduate, current UCI Software Engineering student, with a love for solving obscure problems.
+A UCI Math graduate, and current UCI Software Engineering student, with a love for solving obscure problems.

 - [npm](https://www.npmjs.com/~almaclaine)
 - [github](https://github.com/almaclaine)